Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 Getting to Am Phu Cave and the Marble Mountains from Hoi An

 The cave and mountains are about 30 minutes from Hoi An Old Town.
+This guide covers where to stay in Hoi An.

 The best way to get to Am Phu Cave and the Marble Mountains from Hoi An is to use the Grab app to book a taxi.
 There are four-seater cars and seven-seat SUVs available.
 The trip will be between 200.000 and 300.000 VND.

 You can also book a GrabBike (moto-taxi) using the app, which will cost less than 100.000 VND.
+Prices fluctuate based on time of day and busyness.

 There are also tours that include Am Phu Cave and the Marble Mountains in their itineraries.
 Some offer pick up/drop off from Da Nang or Hoi An.
 These are easy and convenient if you don’t mind being part of a group.
-You can view these tours on Viator or Klook.
+You can view these tours on GetYourGuide or Klook.

-12 thoughts on “Am Phu Cave and the Marble Mountains: Full Visitor’s Guide”
+16 thoughts on “Am Phu Cave and the Marble Mountains: Full Visitor’s Guide”

-1. Thank you…..thank you…..thank you Anthony for such a detailed info on Marble Mountains.
+4. Thank you…..thank you…..thank you Anthony for such a detailed info on Marble Mountains.
 The way you have described everything in minute detail with pics was like walking through the place with you.
 It’s easy to do a vlog but you’ve achieved it without a video.
 I’m a solo female traveler and senior citizen 😉 going to Da Nang in Feb.
 I absolutely hate going in a group travel by bus.
 I like to do my own things and do a good research before I venture out to travel.

 Pls keep up the good work and inspire people like me to travel more XOXO